-The ADSs have been approved for listing on the Nasdaq National Market under the symbol "BIDU."
+We have applied to have the ADSs quoted on the Nasdaq National Market under the symbol "BIDU."
 The ordinary shares and the ADSs will not be listed on any other exchange or traded on any other automated quotation system.

 Ordinary shares